-With regards to higher risk buildings such as multi-unit residential buildings, mixed used buildings and speculative commercial buildings, only fully qualified, experienced and regulated professionals should be responsible for the delivery of design services and project management for these types of buildings.
-Further, different classes of licence should be issued according to building class and size.
+For higher risk buildings such as multi-unit residential buildings, mixed used buildings and speculative commercial buildings, only fully qualified, experienced and regulated professionals should be responsible for the delivery of design services and project management.

+Detailed consideration must also be given to issuing different classes of licence according to building class and size.
 Currently, anyone in Australia can procure and construct an apartment building.
 No evidence of any relevant education, expertise, capacity, or insurances held is required.